JanDeDobbeleer/jandedobbeleer/README.md

 ### Nice to meet you! 👋

-GitHub Star
+- GitHub Star
-Microsoft MVP
+- Microsoft MVP
-Gitkraken Ambassador
+- Gitkraken Ambassador
+- Warp Terminal Ambassador

 I'm not really great at writing introductions, so I asked [ChatGPT][chatgpt] to help me out.